Edited by: Stephanie Paladino and Jeanne Simonelli

 Arlington, VA 22201 USA

 Tel: 703/528-1902 Fax: 703/528-3546

-CAFE publishes full research articles (up to 30 double-spaced pages); brief research commentaries, technical reports, review essays, and grassroots profiles (10–15 double-spaced pages); and book, film, and teaching resource reviews (up to 5 double-spaced pages).
+CAFE publishes full research articles (up to 6500 words, including references); brief research commentaries, technical reports, review essays, and grassroots profiles (3500 words with minimal references included); and book, film, and teaching resource reviews (about 1500 words).
 CAFE is indexed on Scopus as well as the CARL Uncover database.

 Submissions and Inquiries should be sent electronically to:

 Jeanne Simonelli and Stephanie Paladino, Co-Editors

 Department of Anthropology